Chicago Bears

 In the NFC North, they are currently trailing the Minnesota Vikings (#7), Green Bay Packers (#11) and Detroit Lions (#22) in scoring defense.

 This unit lacks a consistent pass rush and struggles to make plays behind the line of scrimmage.
-However, they have had difficulty generating takeaways, which puts more pressure on their offense.
+What makes them dangerous is their ball-hawking ability, ranking among the league's best at forcing turnovers.

 Total Sacks